Setting Up Invoice Formats

 File header and trailer

-• Include unique header row at the beginning of the file: Select or clear the box to indicate if you want to include a header tow.
-If you select the box, a section appears that lets you select the column order and column value from the fields.
+• Include a unique header row at the beginning of the file: Select or clear the checkbox to indicate if you want to include a header tow.
+If you select the checkbox, a section appears that lets you select the column order and column value from the fields.

-• Include unique trailer row at the end of the file: Select or clear the box.
-If you select the box, a section appears that lets you select the column order and column value from the fields.
+• Include a unique trailer row at the end of the file: Select or clear the checkbox.
+If you select the checkbox, a section appears that lets you select the column order and column value from the fields.

 Invoice header and trailer